j2thex/j2thex.github.io/collections/_posts_en/2025-01-01-motivation-in-companies.md

   - motivation
 lang: en
 ---
+The term "motivation" is often used broadly, encompassing both intrinsic motives and external incentives.
+However, from a theoretical standpoint, it is more accurate to refer to "stimulation" when discussing employer actions aimed at influencing employee behavior.

-Most companies think they understand motivation, but they don't.
+Most companies think they understand stimulation, but they don't.
 The typical approaches of relying solely on a fixed monthly salary and sporadic bonuses are outdated, ineffective and doesn't address what truly drives people.

 ![Not impressed](/assets/images/posts/motivation/mot.gif)

-These outdated methods are no longer enough to motivate a person to achieve more than the bare minimum and even lead to employees only trying to avoid being fired rather than genuinely invested in their work.
+These outdated methods are no longer enough to stimulate a person to achieve more than the bare minimum and even lead to employees only trying to avoid being fired rather than genuinely invested in their work.

 > **Fun Fact:** According to Gallup, engaged teams see about 20% higher productivity.
 That's a big number to ignore.